PipeWire/pipewire/doc/architecture.md

 Messages are encoded with [SPA PODs](spa/pod.md), which make it possible to encode complex objects with right types.

-Events from the server can be a reply to a method or can be emited when the server state changes.
+Events from the server can be a reply to a method or can be emitted when the server state changes.

 Upon connecting to a server, it will broadcast its state.
 Clients